withastro/docs/src/pages/en/tutorial/5-astro-api/index.md

 3. Check your browser preview and you should now see a list of all your blog posts on every tag page.

-But, that's not very helpful!
-We would like to display only the posts that contain that particular tag.
+But, that's not very helpful! you would like to display only the posts that contain that particular tag.

 ### Advanced: Showing only posts with matching tags

 :::note
-Even if it looks challenging, we do recommend following along with the steps to build this function yourself!
+Even if it looks challenging, try following along with the steps to build this function yourself!
 But, if you don't feel up for a little JavaScript right now, you can skip ahead to the [finished version of the code](#final-code-sample) and add it directly to your project.
 :::

-Let's start by planning our steps.
+Let's start by planning out the steps.

 Replace your existing `getStaticPaths()` with the following **pseudocode** (a description in words of what you would _like_ your code to do, but not the actual code to execute) in your `getStaticPaths()` function: